Professional Registration - NSNZ Register of Nutritionists

 - For continuing competency requirements - Please see the Continuing Competency Section

 Associate Registered Nutritionist

-Associate Registration is for those who have recently graduated with a Bachelor degree (majoring in nutrition) but have not yet acquired the work experience needed for full registration.
+Associate Registration is for those who have recently graduated with a Bachelor degree (majoring in nutrition) or equivalent qualification, but have not yet acquired the work experience needed for full registration.
 To be eligible for Associate Registration candidates must have completed an undergraduate degree, and be employed in a nutrition work setting or working towards a nutrition-related post-graduate qualification.

 The document Becoming an Associate Registered Nutritionist Explanatory Notes provides detailed information on the registration process.

 You will also need to download the following documents to complete the application.